 Phaseolus vulgaris.
 Tan Speckled.
 90 days.
 Wonderful early, very high yielding dry bean.
 Pods are mottled with dark blue.
 Seeds resemble a pinto bean but with blue speckles instead of brown.
 Excellent tasting as a dry bean, somewhere between a kidney and pinto in flavor.
 Used in England as a snap bean, but we find…

 Phaseolus vulgaris.
 Red Speckled.
 85 days.
 Cool weather tolerant, small bushes loaded with pods.
-Stocky bushes yield heavy with small round, dark-red mottled beans.
+Early Warwick produces stocky bushes that yield heavy with small round, dark-red mottled beans.
 Early enough to mature in England, where it is from.
 Also very reliable here in Oregon.
-It was usually the first dry bean we would bring to market in the fall,…
+It was usually the first dry bean we would bring to…

 Phaseolus vulgaris.
 Tan Speckled.
 90 days.
 A favorite throughout the Northeast for baked beans and hearty winter soups.
 Used in the South as an alternative black-eyed pea.
 We frequently substitute Kenearly Yellow Eye for cannellini beans in our favorite recipe – kale and cannellinis.
 Beans hold their shape when cooked, or can be blended down…